Pa O'Sullivan: Club

 He enjoyed much success at club level with Laune Rangers.
 In 1995 he won county Minor, Under and Senior titles with the club.
 He later won a Munster Senior Club Football Championship in 1995.
 He was later part of the panel as the club won the 1996 All-Ireland Senior Club Football Championship.
 Later in 1996 he won a second county and Munster titles.

 Schools

 In 1996 he won a Corn Uí Mhuirí and Hogan Cup with the Intermediate School, Killorglin as the team's captain.

 Third level

 He was one of the stats with Tralee IT teams that won Sigerson Cups in 1998 and 1999.

 Hurling

 He also played hurling with Kerry and Under 14 and 16 levels.

 Minor

 He joined the Kerry minor team during the 1994 championship.
-Win's over Limerick, Cork and Clare seen O'Sullivan win a Munster title.
+Wins over Limerick, Cork and Clare saw O'Sullivan win a Munster title.
 He missed out on the All-Ireland semi-final win over Armagh.
-He returned for the All-Ireland final againest Galway.
+He returned for the All-Ireland final against Galway.
 He scored a point as Kerry took the title.

 He was underage again in 1995, but Kerry lost out to Cork in the Munster first round after a replay.